deepkn/awwasm-parser/README.md

 # awwasm-parser
 A WASM parser for the AwWasm runtime.
-This is a fork of [wasmparser](https://github.com/bytecodealliance/wasm-tools/tree/main/crates/wasmparser) from Wasmtime runtime, with `no_std` support added and more features to support AwWasm runtime.
+This is built from ground up using the [nom](https://github.com/rust-bakery/nom) parser combinator library and will remain `no_std` compatible.